-Policy Action Item Number & Brief Description Status LAND USE ELEMENT LU-1A Land Use Categories Amend/update the Zoning Ordinance to ensure that there is a Zoning District for each Gene Plan Land Use Category on Table LU-2.
-Zones.
-Yet to be completed: PF, MH, Senior Housing Overlay, and Vine Street Overlay Zones Allow projects in the Mixed Use land use category and/or in Specific Plan areas to be developed with more than one land use.
+Policy Action Item Number & Brief Description Status LAND USE ELEMENT LU-1A Land Use Categories 1.
+Amend/update the Zoning Ordinance to ensure that there is a Zoning District for each General Plan Land Use Category on Table LU-2.
+Completed: R-5 (RMF-20), Mixed Use and Senior Housing Overlay Zones.
+Yet to be completed: PF, MH, and Vine Street Overlay Zones 2.
+Allow projects in the Mixed Use land use category and/or in Specific Plan areas to be developed with more than one land use.
 Completed: Mixed Use Overlay regulations.
 In progress: Chandler Ranch Area, Olsen Ranch, and Beechwood Area Specific Plans.
-LU-1B Airport Land Use Compatibility Prohibit further subdivision of land within the Airport Land Use Review Area, or changes t land use or zoning, that would accommodate additional dwelling units.
-LU-2B Visual Identity 1.
-Amend/Update the Zoning Ordinance to define standards.
+LU-1B Airport Land Use Compatibility 1.
+Prohibit further subdivision of land within the Airport Land Use Review Area, or changes to land use or zoning, that would accommodate additional dwelling units.
+Completed: Airport Land Use Plan Update LU-2B Visual Identity Amend/Update the Zoning Ordinance to define standards.
 Encourage property-owners to upgrade existing buildings and sites to conform to these standards.
-To be scheduled. a.
+Zoning Code Amendment to be scheduled.
+Design guidelines have been completed for commercial, industrial, and multi-family development. a.
 Adopt design standards to clearly articulate how important public views, gateways and landmarks are to be maintained/enhanced. b.
-Ensure that residential building lots are of sufficient size to preserve the topographic a aesthetic features of the landscape.
-3. Require utilities to be placed underground in new development projects.
+Ensure that residential building lots are of sufficient size to preserve the topographic and aesthetic features of the landscape.
+In Progress FY 06/07:As needed/ongoing action 3.
+Require utilities to be placed underground in new development projects.
 Ongoing action 4.
 Continue to enhance the downtown as a priority.
-Ongoing action Require new development to mitigate its share of the impacts to the natural and built environment as feasible and appropriate.
-Completed: Community Facilities District into which all new residential development will be annexed for the purpose of offsetting impacts to City services.
-In progress: updating of AB 1600 fees to offset impacts to City infrastructure.
-As needed/ongoing action: mitigation of the natural environment via conditions on new development.
+Ongoing action 5.
+Require new development to mitigate its share of the impacts to the natural and built environment as feasible and appropriate.
+Completed: Community Facilities District In progress: updating of AB 1600 fees to offset impacts to City infrastructure.
+As needed/ongoing action: mitigation via conditions on new development.
 LU-2C Local Heritage 1.
 Establish a Vine Street Historic Overlay District and adopt design guidelines.
-Completed: design guidelines To be scheduled.: Vine Street Overlay District 2.
-Review new development projects for consistency with the Downtown design guidelines at the Vine Street neighborhood guidelines.
-As needed/ongoing action (downtown) To be scheduled.
+Completed: design guidelinesTo be scheduled.: Vine Street Overlay District 2.
+Review new development projects for consistency with the Downtown design guidelines and the Vine Street neighborhood guidelines.
+As needed/ongoing action (downtown)To be scheduled.
 (Vine Street).
 LU-2D Neighborhoods 1.
 Review/revise the Zoning Ordinance to address the size, use and appearance of accessory structures to ensure neighborhood compatibility.
 To be scheduled.
-Preserve health and safety, and strengthen the integrity of neighborhoods and districts by implementing traffic calming measures.
-In progress: Traffic calming plan
+2. Preserve health and safety, and strengthen the integrity of neighborhoods and districts by implementing traffic calming measures.
+Completed: Traffic calming plan 3.
+Develop safety and traffic calming measures for the design of streets.
+Completed: Traffic calming plan 4.
+Review and update, as necessary, the City's Building Security & Construction Standards for exterior lighting, security, and safety measures.
+To be scheduled.